← Back to Perspectives

 First, the EU Recovery Fund has allocated over €28 billion to Greece, with substantial portions directed toward infrastructure in Athens and Thessaloniki.
 The Athens Metro Line 4 is under construction, the Ellinikon mega-development is entering execution phase, and Thessaloniki's metro is advancing.
 These aren't discretionary projects subject to political whims—they're binding EU commitments with disbursement milestones and enforcement mechanisms.
 The Athens Metro Line 4 will add 35 new stations and connect previously car-dependent suburbs directly to the city center, fundamentally shifting commute-time accessibility and thereby residential desirability.
 Historically, European infrastructure investment drives residential demand 2-4 years out.
 This timeline is intact.
 The Metro Line 4 completion window of 2026-2027 aligns precisely with the current investment cycle.
 Early adopters purchasing in Line 4 corridors today are pricing in current yields; the accessibility premium will arrive 12-24 months post-completion.

 Second, tourism recovery is structural, not cyclical.
-Athens welcomed over 37 million visitors in 2024—not quite 2019's levels of 39-40 million, but the trajectory is accelerating quarter-over-quarter.
+Greece welcomed a record ~36 million international visitors in 2024, surpassing its 2019 level of ~31 million, and the trajectory continued to climb quarter-over-quarter.
 European tourism to Greece is now exceeding pre-pandemic norms, while Asian tourism (Chinese, Japanese, Korean) remains below 2019 levels but is recovering.
 This supports both Airbnb yield and professional service demand (expat property managers, real estate brokers, hospitality workers, etc.), which in turn drives rental demand and professional expat migration.
 International residential mobility is accelerating globally post-pandemic, with Athens benefiting disproportionately due to cost-of-living advantage relative to peer cities.
 The visitor economy is the tail that wags the residential dog in Athens.

 Third, Athens' housing stock remains fundamentally supply-constrained in central and near-central locations.
 Unlike some European capitals, Athens did not boom during the 2010s—construction was minimal due to regulatory uncertainty and capital constraints.
 The current supply of rental and owner-occupied stock is tight, supporting both yields and price appreciation.
 Unlike London, where Brexit-driven uncertainty unleashed a wave of landlord exits and oversupply, Athens has experienced the opposite: cautious professional capital slowly entering a market with structural undersupply.
 When supply is tight, small demand increments drive outsized price movements.